 Chiptune Music Description

-Chiptune (also commonly referred to as “chipmusic,” or “8-bit music”) is a subset of electronic music created using the primitive / raw sound synthesis characteristic of early generation home computer & video game hardware.
+Chiptune (also commonly referred to as “chipmusic,” "chipstyle music," or “8-bit music,” despite often involving sounds characteristic of post-8-bit systems) is a subset of electronic music created using the primitive / raw sound synthesis characteristic of early generation home computer & video game hardware.
 This can be achieved through modern musicmaking tools, through the original home computing / gaming consoles themselves (often making use of homebrew software and/or hardware), or a combination of the two.

-Some platforms commonly adopted for this style of music include home computers such as the Commodore 64, Atari ST, ZX Spectrum, and Commodore Amiga; and gaming consoles such as the Nintendo Entertainment System, the Sega Genesis, the Nintendo Game Boy, and so forth.
+Some platforms commonly adopted for this style of music include home computers such as the Commodore 64, Atari ST series, and ZX Spectrum; and gaming consoles such as the Nintendo Entertainment System, the Sega Genesis, the Nintendo Game Boy, and so forth.